 Looking at the first image, it shows that Airbnb posts at 6 p.m. every day of the week, which is also when they receive a good amount of interactions.
 Comparing the blue and gray bubbles, you can see that they’re roughly the same size, which means that Airbnb has picked the right times to post on their Instagram.

 Focusing on Wednesday at 21:00, you can see that the bubble for the interactions is a lot bigger than the bubble for the posts.
-This is a time when Airbnb could post more than they did because their audience is pretty active at that time.
+This is a time when Airbnb could post more than they did because they receive the highest interactions at this time

 By making smart use of this information, Airbnb could optimize their posting times according to when the engagement from their audience is the highest.